jgabuya/customer-portal/frontend/README.md

 ## How to start

-Just run the following commands on this project's root directory:
+Within this directory, run the following commands:

  ```shell
  yarn